vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 under Somanātha Silappadilāram 767 Silver, said to be produced from the

-eye of Siva and therefore dear to
+eye of Śiva and therefore dear to

 patrs 420 Sın, apātrikarana, 15, 35, Asvamedba